 HOME: Hopkins Overnight Multicultural Experience

-The Office of Undergraduate Admissions is proud to present HOME—an on-campus, overnight program connecting high school seniors to the clubs, organizations, and resources that bring together our multicultural community.
+The Office of Undergraduate Admissions is proud to present the Hopkins Overnight Multicultural Experience (HOME)—an on-campus, overnight program connecting African American, Black, Latinx, Hispanic, Native American, Pacific Islander, and multiracial high school seniors to the people, organizations, and resources that unite our multicultural community.

 Notes about the Application

 An application for HOME is required.
-Applicants should also upload their high school transcript on the application page in order for their application to be considered complete.
-The deadline to apply is September 1.
+Applicants must also upload their high school transcript on the application page in order for their application to be considered complete.
+The deadline to apply is September 6.
 However, applications are reviewed on a rolling basis throughout the summer so we encourage students to apply as soon as possible.
 If you have any questions, please email email@example.com.

-Travel scholarships and logistical support are available for qualified students.
+Monetary assistance up to the full cost of travel and logistical support are available for admitted students.
 More information on how to request monetary travel assistance for HOME will be provided to students who are accepted into the program.

 Information for Parents

 The HOME Program is specifically geared toward prospective students in their senior year of high school.
 If parents would like to visit campus or Baltimore and are staying overnight while students are attending HOME, they must arrange their own accommodations.

 6:00-7:00 p.m.
 Dinner